cakrishnakumar/krishnakumar/README.md

 # Krishnakumar S

-Semi-Qualified Chartered Accountant | Finance Enthusiast
+CA Finalist | Semi-Qualified Chartered Accountant | Finance Enthusiast

 ## Summary
 Hello!
 I'm a results-driven and detail-oriented Chartered Accountant with a strong foundation in accounting and finance.
 Passionate about tax planning and financial planning.
 Let's connect and explore potential collaborations!